A. J. Banal: Bantamweight

 Following his knockout loss to Concepción, Banal moved up one weight class, to the bantamweight division.
 On January 31, 2009, in Banal's bantamweight debut, he faced Indonesian Nouldy Manakane, whom he defeated by knockout in just four rounds of action.
 He then faced Tanzanian Mbwana Matumla, four months later, who he defeated in just two rounds.
 Following his two knockout wins over Manakane and Matumla, he faced rugged Mexican Jose Angel Beranza in the undercard of Brian Viloria's first title defense of his newly won IBF light flyweight title, in Honolulu, Hawaii.
 Banal was unable to knockout the always forwarding Mexican, but was able to prevail by UD, with scores of 99–92, 98–92, and 99–91, all in favor of AJ "Bazooka" Banal.

 On January 14, 2010, Banal defeated a former 4-time world title challenger in Cecilio Santos of Mexico.
 Banal, cheered by his hometown fans in Cebu, was hesitant to begin the fight.
 But in the following two rounds, Banal began to hit his mark.
 And finally, in the 4th round of the bout, Banal was able to land his dangerous left hook to the temple, followed up with his trademark aggression, eventually sending Santos to the canvas.
 The Mexican, with all his might just couldn't continue, and was eventually counted out in the 35-second mark of the 4th round, further pushing Banal to hopefully another world title fight.

-Banal fought Japan's Big Yoo (16-2; 11 KO) on July 17, 2010 at the Carlos P. Garcia Stadium, Tagbilaran City, Bohol.
+Banal fought Japan's Big Yoo (16–2; 11 KO) on July 17, 2010, at the Carlos P. Garcia Stadium, Tagbilaran City, Bohol.
 The Filipino fighter won the bout by KO in the 5th round.

 On October 31, 2010, Banal won by disqualification against the veteran Luis Alberto Perez.
 Banal won the first 6 rounds of the fight until round 7, the veteran Perez came back and give heavy blows that staggers Banal.
 After the referee break them Perez clinch a punch on Banal and made Banal unable to continue.
 Banal won by DQ.

 World title shot

-On October 21 Banal loses to Thailand's Pungluang Sor Singyu with the later taking the vacant WBO bantamweight title, with a ninth-round TKO.
+On October 21 Banal lost to Thailand's Pungluang Sor Singyu with the latter taking the vacant WBO bantamweight title, with a ninth-round TKO.
 The fight took place at the Mall of Asia Arena.